Tsi-Bo/Small-Scale-Projects/README.md

 ## Courses undertaken

 Since I have never taken any coding classes at school, I decided to follow the selft-taught path.
-In this order, here are the courses I have undertaken during the last months.
+Here are the courses I have undertaken during the last couple of months.

 | Plugin | README |
 | ------ | ------ |